Enterprise-CMCS/managed-care-review/README.md

 -   [ ] Node.js
 -   [ ] Serverless - Get help installing it here: [Serverless Getting Started page](https://www.serverless.com/framework/docs/providers/aws/guide/installation/).
 Learn more about serverless from the [Serverless Stack tutorial](https://serverless-stack.com/).
--   [ ] Yarn - In order to install dependencies, you need to [install pnpm](https://pnpm.io/installation).
+-   [ ] pnpm - In order to install dependencies, you need to [install pnpm](https://pnpm.io/installation).
 -   [ ] AWS Account - You'll need an AWS account with appropriate IAM permissions (admin recommended) to deploy this app in Amazon.
 -   [ ] NVM - If you are on a Mac using nvm, you should be able to install all the dependencies as [described below](#installing-node-and-dependencies).
 -   [ ] envrc - Used to set environment variables locally